 Uluru, Alice, Dudley, Maruku, Wallace and Yulara

-With one exception, our wallabies came to us from the wonderful Tapnell Farm on the Isle of Wight.
-Born in 2011, Elmo, our established male, was joined recently by mum Uluru and her daughter Alice.
-Two more males, Maruku and Wallace, plus little female Yulara complete the happy mob.
+Our wallabies came to us from the wonderful Tapnell Farm, here on the Isle of Wight.
+We have Uluru and her daughter Alice.
+Two males, Maruku and Wallace, and little female Yulara to complete our happy mob.

 Native to tropical regions of South America, these amazing creatures are true acrobats having the ability to climb up trees and back down head first, thanks to very flexible joints.

 Born in 2006 Grant and Sattler came to us from an animal rescue centre, having previously been forced to work and kept in horrific conditions.
 With time and patience, our animal care team slowly gained their trust and gradually introduced them to enrichment to promote natural coati behaviour including climbing, socialising and foraging.
 Come and find out which is the more mischievous and which the more greedy of our gorgeous coati pair.

 Originally from North and Central America, this species now has established and growing non-native populations in Europe and Asia.